 Rosa Parks Circle is a hub for activities year round, but they have some exclusive events for winter.
 A favorite for many is the ice rink.
 People are able to ice skate, play various games on the rink and see the Christmas lights surrounding it.

-My personal favorite outdoor winter experience is the Christmas light show at Fifth Third Ball Park.
+My personal favorite outdoor winter experience is the Christmas light show at the ball park.
 The park sets up a plethora of Christmas lights.
 Some decorate trees and archways while others portray snowman, reindeer or Santa Claus.
 This may count as cheating for an ‘outdoor activity’ since visitors get to stay warm in their cars and drive through to see the displays.
 Still, it is a wonderful way to spend some quality time with family.
 Turn the heat up, turn on some Christmas tunes and enjoy!

 If you’re looking for something to do in Grand Rapids this winter that doesn’t require as many layers of scarves and coats, there are also many indoor events and activities hosted around the city all season long.